-These Italian Ricotta Roasted Red Pepper Crostini are an easy yet delicious appetizer that can be served hours ahead of time!
-Made with only 5 ingredients, this appetizer will have you spending more time enjoying the party and less time in the kitchen!
+This Roasted Red Pepper Crostini an easy yet delicious appetizer that can be served hours ahead of time!
+Topped with creamy ricotta cheese and smoky peppers, you will love this flavor combination!

 Crostini is one of my absolute favorite appetizers to make.
 It is super easy, quick and the perfect bite-sized party food!